call-me-Jack/datasciencecoursera/Hello-World.md

 ## This is a markdown file
-##This is a markdown file - using echo
+### And this is the markdown file - using echo and with Tertiary Heading